The Best Pilates Cadillac Reformers for 2022

-- FEATURES: A complete Cadillac includes a sturdy table base, a canopy, a push-through bar, Trapeze Table springs, slider bars, a Trapeze Bar, a roll-down bar, and assorted cuffs, loops, and webbing.
+- Includes an innovative push-through bar, Trapeze Table springs, slider bars, a Trapeze Bar, a roll-down bar, and assorted cuffs, loops, and webbing.

 Balanced Body is a well-known, respected brand for equipment and instructor training.
 They call their Cadillac a trapeze table.
-The table base is made from hardwood, while the canopy is stainless steel.
+The table base of this home-gym machine is made from hardwood, while the canopy is stainless steel.
 The upholstery is heavy-duty vinyl.

 This table has an innovative push-through bar compared to other models.
 It has a trademarked Slide System that makes repositioning it easy to do for just one person.
 It reduces disruption to the flow of a workout.